 As you might be aware, 2019 has been a rough year for planet Earth.
 July was the hottest month in recorded history; forest fires have been raging in the Amazon for months; President Donald Trump just this past June put forth an energy plan which seeks to revitalize coal-burning plants and the mining industry.
 But as epic tales of the impending climate apocalypse plague the headlines, activists across the country are organizing with increased energy and verve.
 And remarkably, many of the activists in charge of the most high-profile environmental movements are not yet of voting age.

-Inspired by activists such as Greta Thunberg (age 15) and Isra Hirsi (age 16), Wesleyan students Jackie Duckett ’20, Sanya Bery ’21, and Olivia Weiss ’22 are launching a Middletown hub of the Sunrise Movement, a youth-led organization which seeks to combat climate change and create jobs in the process.
+Inspired by young activists like Greta Thunberg (age 15) and Isra Hirsi (age 16), Wesleyan students Jackie Duckett ’20, Sanya Bery ’21, and Olivia Weiss ’22 are launching a Middletown hub of the Sunrise Movement, a youth-led organization which seeks to combat climate change and create jobs in the process.
 It was after Duckett attended a Sunrise orientation training last fall that she began to ask herself: Is there a place for Sunrise at Wesleyan?
 She was inspired by their organizing tactics, which draw on the history of civil disobedience movements and are highly strategic in an effort to build momentum as the situation becomes increasingly dire.
 In fact, it was out of Momentum—a progressive incubator which aids organizers in the development of social movements—that Sunrise was born.

 “[Momentum] is founded on three principles: escalation for a cause, popular support, and absorption,” Duckett explained.
 “So you’re decentralizing the movement and absorbing new people….
 That is the way to strategically organize lots of different people.”